Qutrit

 A qutrit (or quantum trit) is a unit of quantum information that is realized by a 3-level quantum system, that may be in a superposition of three mutually orthogonal quantum states.

 The qutrit is analogous to the classical radix-3 trit, just as the qubit, a quantum system described by a superposition of two orthogonal states, is analogous to the classical radix-2 bit.

-There is ongoing work to develop quantum computers using qutrits and qubits with multiple states.
+There is ongoing work to develop quantum computers using qutrits and qudits in general.

 Representation

 A qutrit has three orthonormal basis states or vectors, often denoted $|0\rangle$, $|1\rangle$, and $|2\rangle$ in Dirac or bra–ket notation.

 These are used to describe the qutrit as a superposition state vector in the form of a linear combination of the three orthonormal basis states: